danielrosehill/My-LLM-Prompt-Library-Public-Version-/documentation/simple-context-setting.md

 ---
-title: "Really easy context setting with LLMs"
+title: "Easy context setting with LLMs"
 description: A simple method for setting contextual data when using LLMs like ChatGPT
 ---